-For any OEM considering outsourcing, here are four assets a contract assembly partner can provide when building electro-mechanical assemblies:
+For any OEM considering outsourcing, here are four assets a contract manufacturing partner can provide when building electro-mechanical assemblies:

 The Right Tools for the Job